 I Would Rather Request a Refund From Walgreens via DoNotPay

 In case you got lost in the maze of Walgreens refund rules and are discouraged from initiating the process on your own, do not fret—DoNotPay, your robot assistant, can help you secure your Walgreens refund in no time.

 We need some basic information regarding your Walgreens purchase, and we will take it from there.
 To provide it:

-- Access your DoNotPay account from your web browser
+- Access your DoNotPay account from your

 - Enter details about your bank and the Walgreens item you are requesting a refund for

 - Verify your request with a signature